-Automotive Technology majors receive the technical education increasingly in demand by automotive manufacturers, dealerships, independent repair facilities, and equipment manufacturers.
+Associate degree Automotive Technology graduates receive the technical education increasingly in demand by automotive manufacturers, dealerships, independent repair facilities, and equipment manufacturers.

 As modern automobiles become more complex, the people who service these vehicles must possess extensive knowledge of the sophisticated mechanical, electrical, and computer systems currently used.
 The function of individual vehicle systems and their interrelation with other systems must be fully understood.